 The O’Neill Institute for National and Global Health Law is seeking an exceptionally qualified candidate to serve as an O’Neill Institute Fellow.
 Housed at Georgetown University Law Center in Washington, DC., the O’Neill Institute is a leading research institute for health law.
 For more details about the Institute and its ongoing work please visit www.oneillinstitute.org.

 Fellows are based at the Law Center and report to the O’Neill Institute Executive Director and to the Faculty Director.
-Law fellows work on academic legal research and scholarship projects.
+Fellows work on academic research and scholarship projects.
 Duties include working closely with faculty to produce scholarly works for publication, in some cases leading to joint publication.
 Allocation of time is mainly determined by O’Neill Institute faculty needs and taking into account fellow preferences; additionally, some time may be allocated to O’Neill projects.

-CV, cover letter, writing sample, list of professional references with contact information, unofficial law school transcript (an official transcript may be requested if invited to interview).
+CV, cover letter, writing sample, list of professional references with contact information, and an unofficial graduate school transcript (an official transcript may be requested if invited to interview).